-- If regulations in your State require you to possess insurance, you may face hefty fines, or risk losing your business license
+- If regulations in your State require you to possess insurance, you may face hefty fines, or risk losing your business license.

 - An accident or incident while on the job may cause physical harm or other forms of damage to clients or third parties.
 If you do not have insurance you will have to pay the legal costs and any judgments yourself

 These are only some of the scenarios contractors face on a regular basis.
 It is important to remind yourself that you are a small business owner that the buck stops with you.
 If something unforeseen happens you have no one to blaAs I said before, and it bears repeating is that claims against your business, if it is uninsured, are expenses that you will have to pay out of pocket.
 Even the most established businesses would be crippled by major claims against their business.
 Even if you win the case, the legal fees to defend the case are simply too much for most contractors to afford.

 In your line of business, you are faced with risks.
 Some are obvious, while others are totally unforeseen.
 These unforeseen circumstances are what you should be shielding your business against by obtaining the forms of coverage that apply the most to you.
 General contractors often need to meet insurance requirements surrounding liability claims, like property damage or theft, as well as workers compensation.
 But there are a few others that should at the very least be considered, in order to practice effective risk management.
 The six types of insurance we suggest you look into when creating your own insurance plan are listed below.

-Workers’ compensation – Worker’s compensation insurance offers benefits and protections for workers injured on the job.
+Worker’s compensation insurance offers benefits and protections for workers injured on the job.
 Their medical expenses and their wages are covered by this kind of insurance.

-Inland Marine Insurance – Inland Marine insurance is designed to protect contractors’ property.
+land Marine insurance</a href=”/inland-marine-insurance/”> is designed to protect contractors’ property.
 Damages to your property, plus loss of tools and other working materials, will be compensated by Inland Marine Insurance.
 A contractor without their tools cannot achieve much since most of their work is done with them.
 Therefore, having this type of protection acts as a kind of commercial property insurance that the insured can use to keep their business assets in working order.